jonas-kell/bachelor-thesis-documents/SEQUENCE_OF_EVENTS.md

     -   [x] add top 3/5 accuracy to results
 -   [x] implement a (vision-) transformer architecture after the [DINO](https://github.com/facebookresearch/dino) implementation (`vision_transformer.py`)

+    -   [x] play with parameters
-    -   [x] play with parameters, but most likely use the `vit_tiny` version
+        -   [x] converged on using the `vit_tiny` version

--   [ ] Modify the structure of the Metaformer
+-   [x] Modify the structure of the Metaformer

-    -   [ ] Ability to toggle downstream Graph element (after token mixer, before layernorm)
+    -   [x] Ability to toggle downstream Graph element (after token mixer, before softmax/layernorm)
         -   look at the [Swin-Transformer](https://github.com/microsoft/Swin-Transformer) implementation for implementation details concerning the adjacency matrix
-        -   [x] implement Graph element creation
+        -   [x] implement creation of Graph element filter matrix
-        -   [ ] use Graph element
+        -   [x] use Graph element in the architecture
-    -   [ ] customize, to be able to replace parts of the architecture
+    -   [x] customize, to be able to replace parts of the architecture

-        -   [ ] Default Attention based Metaformer (Transformer)
+        -   [x] Default Attention based Metaformer (Transformer)
-        -   [ ] Metaformer with Pooling as a Token Mixer (Poolformer)
+        -   [x] Metaformer with Pooling as a Token Mixer (Poolformer)
             -   look at the [PoolFormer](https://github.com/sail-sg/poolformer) implementation for implementation details and Metaformer Motivation
-        -   [ ] Metaformer with Convolutions as Token mixers
+        -   [x] Metaformer with Convolutions as Token mixers
-            -   [ ] Separate by weight distribution
+            -   [x] Separate by weight distribution
                 -   Classical Convolution (fully asymmetrically trainable filter weights)
                     $$
                     \left(\begin{matrix}